finnianr/Eiffel-Loop/doc/Contents.md

 ## Development Testing
 * Regression tests based on CRC checksum comparisons of logging output and output files.
 These are used extensively in Eiffel-Loop projects.
-* Helper classes for unit tests based on `EQA_TEST_SET`
+* Helper classes for unit tests based on `EQA_TEST_SET'

 ## Internationalization
 An internationalization library with support for translations rendered in Pyxis format.
 There are a number of tools in `el_toolkit` to support the use of this library.
 ## Encryption and Hashing
 **AES Encryption**

-An easy interface to basic AES encryption with extensions to Colin LeMahieu's [AES encryption library](https://github.com/EiffelSoftware/EiffelStudio/tree/master/Src/contrib/library/text/encryption/eel).
-Includes a class for reading and writing encrypted files using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) cipher [block chains](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).
+An easy interface to basic AES encryption with extensions to Colin LeMahieu's [https://github.com/EiffelSoftware/EiffelStudio/tree/master/Src/contrib/library/text/encryption/eel AES encryption library].
+Includes a class for reading and writing encrypted files using [https://en.wikipedia.org/wiki/Advanced_Encryption_Standard AES] cipher [https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation block chains].

 **Hashing**